 General Program Requirements

-You must meet the terms below to qualify:
+Eligible losses and producers must meet the terms below to qualify:

 - Have a mortality loss or damage in excess of 15% after adjustment for normal mortality or damage.

 - Have been unable to prevent the loss through any reasonable measures.

 - Owned the eligible trees, bushes, and vines at the time of the disaster, and

 - Must replace trees, bushes, and vines within 12 months from the application approval date.

 For full details, visit the Tree Assistance Program (TAP) page.